alnvnjr/P2PJavaRMICIS/README.md

 Index Server Registration / Update:

 indexRegister()
-o	Updates the files on the IndexServer by calling indexUpdate on the peer’s file directory. indexUpdate() o	Updates the index with the peer and their files.
+ - Updates the files on the IndexServer by calling indexUpdate on the peer’s file directory. indexUpdate()
+ - Updates the index with the peer and their files.
 If the peer has already been added then the method removes them and re-adds.
-This method has the opportunity for improvement. peerArray() o	A void method that posses the list of peers and files.
+This method has the opportunity for improvement. peerArray()
+ - A void method that posses the list of peers and files.
 Used for updating the index and adding new peers to the index.

 File Search

 fileLookup()
-o	Looks up the requested file using the IndexServer method searchIndex() and returns all the peers with the file.
-Prompts the user to select which peer to use. searchIndex() o	Looks in the register for any files matching the requested file and then returns the name of the peer.
+ - Looks up the requested file using the IndexServer method searchIndex() and returns all the peers with the file.
+Prompts the user to select which peer to use. searchIndex()
+ - Looks in the register for any files matching the requested file and then returns the name of the peer.

 File Download

 initializeLogin()
-o	Calls the method login from peerFunction that converts the file into bytes and sends to the requesting peer.
+ - Calls the method login from peerFunction that converts the file into bytes and sends to the requesting peer.
 Login()
-o	As stated above, converts a requested file into bytes and sends to the requesting peer.
-Utilizes the PeerClient method sendData(). sendData() o	Creates a new file and downloads the contents of a requested file into the newly created file.
+ - As stated above, converts a requested file into bytes and sends to the requesting peer.
+Utilizes the PeerClient method sendData(). sendData()
+ - Creates a new file and downloads the contents of a requested file into the newly created file.

 Design Choices and Future Improvements